magicblock-labs/conjunto/director/README.md

 # Summary

-This crate is responsible for initializing and instantiating both the RPC and PUBSUB service.
+Responsible for initializing and instantiating both the RPC and PUBSUB service.

 # Details